-Pedestrian accident data for crash speed between vehicles and pedestrians are collected and the cumulative frequency of the crash speeds shows that a crash speed of up to 40 km/h can cover more than 75% of total pedestrian accidents.
-60 km/h can cover nearly all accidents.
-(INF GR/PS/3-31)
+Pedestrian accident data for crash speed between vehicles and pedestrians are collected and the cumulative frequency of the crash speeds shows that a crash speed of up to 40 km/h can cover more than 75% of total pedestrian accidents (INF GR/PS/3-31).
+See also chapter 4.1.